 This is one of the most famous songs to come out of the 80s, and to this day, the track is still played regularly on radio stations.
 The song has a typical "heartland rock" sound that was popular during the early 80s.
 As is typical of the genre, the song focuses on the lives of middle-class Americans, including those who live in rural areas.
 That is why "Jack and Diane" has an Americana feel to it, especially if you pay close attention to the lyrics.
 You don't have to be an American to appreciate the song, though.
 This little ditty about the young working-class couple is relatable to people from various backgrounds, because it reminds us of the values and way of life of years long gone.

 Today, Nickelback may be the butt of jokes.
 But back in the day, when they were at the peak of their popularity, they made a hit record called "Photograph" that was pretty good in terms of songwriting.
 It perfectly articulates the nostalgia we feel when we look through photos.
 Through the song, the lead singer recalls memories from his youth and young adult life.
 Say what you want about Nickelback today, but this song is one of the most memorable songs about memories ever produced.
-This track will make a great addition to the photos you upload on a Memories Timeline.

 Long before Kanye became a pop culture icon known for controversy, the young Chicago producer-turned-rapper created one of the most enduring (and endearing) hip-hop records about memories.
 One of the last tracks on his now-classic debut album, "Family Business" is a trip down memory lane like no other.
 Kanye talks recounts wonderful, funny, and heart-warming memories about his family, using family gatherings as a common theme throughout the song.
 Whether you like the public figure of Kanye or not, this brilliantly-produced track is one many people can relate to.

 If you listen to Adele's catalog, you'll notice that a lot of her songs are about memories, or a haunting past.
-Perhaps the soulful songstress is still dealing with emotional wounds from a heartbreak, or maybe the past is her way of reminding herself where she came from as she skyrockets to superstardom.
+Perhaps the soulful songstress is still dealing with emotional wounds from a heartbreak, or maybe looking back on the past is her way of reminding herself where she came from as she skyrockets to superstardom.
 Whatever the case may be, she is without a doubt one of the best songwriters to poetically explore the complex nature of memories.

-The Boss was still fresh-faced, and at the height of his popularity, when this song came out.
+The Boss was still fresh-faced and at the height of his popularity when this song came out.
 It was inspired by a chance encounter that Bruce had with an old Little League teammate.
 The song reflects on the glory days of his youth when he was playing a game that he loved with friends who were like brothers to him.
 This song came out around the time when his music career launched into legendary status as his seventh studio album, Born in the U.S.A., became both an instant classic and a commercial success.
 That era in his career was definitely another period of glory days.

 Besides Bruce Springsteen, Bon Jovi was one of the biggest rock stars of the 80s and early 90s (before the grunge movement and alternative rock took over the music scene).
 This introspective, brooding ballad is a classic Bon Jovi song.